-Federal funding for workforce development through the Workforce Innovation and Opportunity Act (WIOA) continues to support economic growth and job creation in the states and territories.
-Western Governors appreciate this continued investment and note that flexibility in existing funding streams allows states and territories to maximize funding and support innovation; additional flexibility would further support the transformation of career services and skills development to meet their unique needs and the evolving demands of the labor market.
-Short term and competitive funding for innovative programs is inefficient and creates unintended obstacles for small states and territories with limited grant writing resources.
+Workforce development needs vary across western states and territories based on population, geography, industry, and other factors.
+Many Western Governors also face the distinct challenge of serving populations across large rural areas.
+Flexibility in the use of WIOA funds, including the 15 percent reserve for statewide activities, allows Governors to address their unique needs and support innovation.
+Additional flexibility in existing funding streams would allow states to better anticipate coming labor market disruptions and help workers who are not traditionally eligible for assistance prepare for displacement.
+Western Governors note that short term and competitive funding for innovative programs is inefficient and creates unintended obstacles for small states and territories with limited grant writing resources.
 Similarly, Western Governors recommend that new federal investments in apprenticeships be provided through lineitem formula funding and aligned with existing efforts to foster a coherent system with minimal duplication at the federal, state, territorial, and local levels.

-Western Governors emphasize the value of fully funding high-quality career and technical education (CTE) programs through the Career and Technical Education for the 21st Century Act (Perkins V).
-Adequate funding of Perkins State Grants ensures that CTE programs align with statewide visions for education and workforce development; stronger linkages between K-12, higher education, and the workforce system are needed and coordination between DOL and ED should be encouraged.
-Western Governors also support WIOA funding streams targeted toward youth who are disconnected from school and work, as well as the establishment of a youth employment task force to make further recommendations on effective workforce strategies to address the crisis in youth employment.
+Western Governors emphasize the value of fully funding high-quality career and technical education (CTE) programs through the Career and Technical Education for the 21st Century Act (Perkins V; Pub.
+L. 115-224).
+Adequate funding of Perkins State Grants ensures that CTE programs align with statewide visions for education and workforce development.